-Nitrogen is a naturally occurring substance, with the chemical symbol N. In its gas form (N2), nitrogen makes up about 80% of the Earth's atmosphere.
-In other forms it is one of the most important fertilisers for plant growth.
+Nitrogen is a naturally occurring chemical element, with the symbol N. In its gas form (N2), nitrogen makes up about 80% of the Earth's atmosphere.
+In other forms it is one of the most important nutrients for plant growth.
 It is also found in amino acids that make up proteins, in nucleic acids (that make up DNA) and in many other organic and inorganic compounds.

 This figure shows a schematic representation of the flow of nitrogen through the environment.
-The importance of bacteria in the cycle is immediately recognized as being a key element in the cycle, providing different forms of nitrogen compounds assimilable by higher organisms.
+Bacteria are a key aspect of the cycle, providing different forms of nitrogen compounds that can be utilised by higher organisms.
 Source: Wikipedia.

 Nitrogen occurs as several forms in the environment:

 As a gas, nitrogen is relatively inactive but can be converted to other more reactive forms by certain bacteria through a process called fixation.